 What is taxe d'habitation and do I have to pay it?

-Taxe d’habitation is a residence tax homeowners have to pay in France.
-Find out what it is, how it is calculated and who has to pay it
+Taxe d'habitation is a residence tax homeowners have to pay in France, similar to UK council tax.
+Find out what it is, how it is calculated, who has to pay it and details of recent reforms to the tax

 What is taxe d’habitation?